gingerbeardman/favemoji.safariextension/README.md

 1. Download the extension: [favemoji.safariextz](https://github.com/gingerbeardman/favemoji.safariextension/releases/download/2018-08-16/favemoji.safariextz)
 2. Double click the file to install it in Safari
-3. Emoji will show up when tabs are refreshed or browsing continues.
+3. Emoji will show up when tabs are refreshed or browsing continues

 ## How does it work?
 `document.location.hostname` (only the domain name and subdomain) is used as the key to an array of emojis.
 If there's a match we prepend the emoji to the page title.